- Infrared Powder Curing Lamp - How To Operate & Safety Instructions

 Attach Arm Assembly to the light utilizing the supplied hardware.
 Slide the Arm Assembly over upright on stand and tighten lock handle securely at desired height.
 The angle of the light can be easily adjusted by loosening the knob located on the back of the light housing.
 Once the light is positioned at the desired angle or orientation, tighten the knob securely.

-The optional Mobile Body Bumper Bench for Powder Coating (#43329) can be used to support small parts during powder coating application and curing as shown in photo 5.
+Any auto body bench can also be used to support small parts during powder coating application and curing as shown in photo #5.
 Follow the instructions included with your stand for set-up and assembly.
 The items can be suspended with wire either vertically or horizontally.
 Wrap your stand with aluminum foil to eliminate powder overspray build up from curing on your stand.

 Operating The Infrared Light

 The infrared light is designed to be utilized at a distance of 3-6" from the object and parallel to the piece to be cured.
 The light should be periodically positioned and moved around the object as instructed in the curing section.
 Use an appropriate outlet.
 Plug the light into a 15 amp, 110 volt circuit, turn on switch, and allow 3-5 minutes for the light to come up to temperature.
 If you find an area or object demands the light to be FURTHER than 6" adjust the time to meet the temperature in the chart outlined in the curing section page 2.